 Hoheikyo Onsen is located about an hour away by bus or car from Sapporo City.
 It is a hot spring area where you can enjoy naturally heated spring water flowing directly up from the source.
 It’s said that the water in this area makes your skin beautiful.

-Enjoy the Seasonal Views From the Open-Air Hot Spring
+- Enjoy Seasonal Views From Hoheikyo Onsen's Open-Air Hot Spring

-Hoheikyo Onsen is a day-trip hot spring facility (bathing fee 1,000 yen for adults, 500 yen for elementary school students) located near Jozankei Onsen, which is considered a retreat outside of Sapporo City.
+Hoheikyo Onsen is a day-trip hot spring facility located near Jozankei Onsen, which is considered a retreat outside of Sapporo City.

-It takes about 60 minutes from Sapporo Station by car, or about 70 minutes taking the Kappa Liner Bus that starts from Sapporo Station and goes through Jozankei Onsen area to reach Hoheikyo Onsen (one way 840 yen, requires reservations).
+It takes about 60 minutes to reach Hoheikyo Onsen from Sapporo Station by car, or about 70 minutes taking the Kappa Liner Bus that starts from Sapporo Station and goes through the Jozankei Onsen area to reach Hoheikyo Onsen (one way 840 yen, requires reservations).
 There is also a fixed-route bus that goes to Hoheikyo Onsen (one way 840 yen) from Sapporo Station which takes about 90 minutes.

 This area gets heavy snow.
 About a third of the year, from the first half of December to early April, you can enjoy the open-air hot spring with a snowscape view.